Llíria: Climate

 The climate is Mediterranean, but with slight continental influence due to the inland location with occasional cool nights in winter, snow is a very rare phenomenon.
 The average temperature is between 10°/11° C (50°/52° F) in January and 26°/29 °C (79°/84 °F) in July and August.
 Rainfall is very irregular but with heavy showers common in September and October.

 Population

-The city has about 21,500 residents (2006) of which some 16,500 live in the city centre and 5,000 live in surrounding residential estates.
+The city has about 24,000 residents (2022).
 Llíria and the surrounding area has one of fastest rates of population growth in the entire nation.
 Utility services are struggling to keep up with largely unplanned growth.
-Sedesa SA has been given approval to construct a golf course with a hotel and luxury housing on a site some three kilometres to the north-east of the city.
-Work on the development was expected to begin in 2007, but now seem to have been suspended following the economic downturn.
 The largest immigrant communities are from Morocco (434), Romania (344) and the United Kingdom (323).